How a .sydney domain helped Solace Hair dominate

 Webcentral committed to a broad-ranging campaign, performing a range of onsite and off-site search engine optimisation practices in order for Solace Hair to achieve more prominent positions on relevant Google search results.
 Initially on a basic SEO plan of 10 keyphrases targeting core services, such as ‘hair extensions sydney cbd’, as well as a range of branded treatments such as ‘kerastase salon sydney’ and ‘balayage hair sydney’, the company saw a significant increase in visibility, achieving page one rankings on seven of its keyphrases within seven months.

 However, achieving the highest levels of success in an industry as crowded as hairdressing in Australia’s biggest city takes a more creative approach.
 While the site was seeing increased online traffic, some keywords were lagging.
 Where the campaign needed help was in ranking Solace Hair for some of the more competitive, Sydney-based keyphrases.
-To remedy this, Webcentral recommended that Solace Hair move from its existing .com.au address to a .sydney domain.
+To remedy this, Webcentral recommended that Solace Hair move from its existing .com.au address and register a .sydney domain name.
 Solace Hair agreed, and the transition to the new domain was completed in late October of 2016.
 This change proved to be significant, as Solace Hair saw improvements on many of the keyphrases that had plateaued or stalled, including the highly valuable Sydney-based keyphrases.
 This included ultra-high value keywords, such as ‘best hairdresser sydney cbd’, which moved onto page one after the shift.

 What’s in a name?